Minimistro32/CSE-310-Hello-World/README.md

 # Development Environment

-I used Github and VSCode to finisht this project.
+I used Github and VSCode to finish this project.

 All of the programming for this project was done in Python.